andela-Taiwo/News-App/README.md

 - News sources depend on the  sources from API used.

 # License
-This project is authored by Sokunbi Taiwo, and is licensed for use, distribution and modification under the ISC license
+This project is authored by Sokunbi Taiwo, and is licensed for use, distribution and modification under the MIT license